ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ### HCX WAN Optimization Appliance
 {: #hcx-archi-source-wan-opt}

 HCX also provides software-defined WAN Optimization.
-The HCX WAN Optimization appliance is a highly recommended component that performs WAN conditioning to reduce effects of latency.
+The HCX WAN Optimization appliance is a highly recommended component that performs WAN conditioning to reduce the effects of latency.
 It also incorporates Forward Error Correction to negate packet loss scenarios, and deduplication of redundant traffic patterns.
 Altogether, these reduce bandwidth use and ensure the best use of available network capacity to expedite data transfer to and from {{site.data.keyword.cloud_notm}}.

 VM migration relies on the combination of HCX-IX Interconnect Appliance and HCX WAN Optimization appliance to achieve unparalleled mobility between vSphere on-premises and {{site.data.keyword.cloud_notm}}.